LupienLab/3d-reorganization-prostate-cancer/Results/2019-07-24_breakfinder/README.md

 ### Detected structural variants still need to be manually annotated

-`hic_breakfinder` finds a submatrix that has a local maximum in signal, and returns the row and column coordinates for this submatrix.
+`hic_breakfinder` \Cref{Dixon2018} finds a submatrix that has a local maximum in signal, and returns the row and column coordinates for this submatrix.
 It does not indicate what type of structural variant it has detected, however.
-While [Dixon _et al._, Nature Genetics, 2018](https://doi.org/10.1038/s41588-018-0195-8) provide heuristics for determining what a given SV will appear like in the contact matrix (see Supplementary Figure X), this is not incorporated into their statistical model.
+While \Cref{Dix2018} provide heuristics for determining what a given SV will appear like in the contact matrix (see Supplementary Figure X), this is not incorporated into their statistical model.

 To address this limitation, we manually curated each SV called by `hic_breakfinder` in each sample to resolve what type of SV each event was and its locus(i) to within 100 kbp.